TOAST-DOCS/Gamebase/en/unity-authentication.md

 Attempts account withdrawal while logged in.

+* Upon successful withdrawal
-* When a user is successfully withdrawn, the user's data interfaced with a login IdP will be deleted.
+  * The game user’s data of the IdP logged in will be deleted.
-* The user can log in with the IdP again, and a new user's data will be created.
+  * You can login again with the IdP.
+A new game user’s data will be created.
+  * All linked IdPs will be logged out.
 * It means user's withdrawal from Gamebase, not from IdP account.
-* After a successful withdrawal, a log-out from IdP will be tried.

 > <font color="red">[Caution]</font><br/>
 >
-> If multiple IdPs are linked, all IdP linkages will be unlinked and the game user data in Gamebase will be deleted.
+> If multiple IdPs are linked, all IdP linkages will be unlinked and the user data in Gamebase will be deleted.
 >

 **API**